-The programme aims and learning outcomes (LO) are well defined, clear, and publicly accessible in the section "Studijų programos" of the College's website.
-The website has rich content, smart design.
-However, there is no information about the program's aims and learning outcomes in English version of College website.
+The programme aims and learning outcomes (further LO) are well defined, clear, and publicly accessible.
+However, there is no information about the program's aims and learning outcomes in English version of college website.

 The programme aims and learning outcomes, generally, are based on professional requirements, public needs and the needs of the labour market.
 However, program's LO are not based on any normative or recommending document.
 Instead, they were developed by Alytus College and substantiated by regional poll of employers.
 The answers in affirmative were given by 50-62%, not very sound result.
 However, taking into consideration exceptionally high level of collaboration with social partners (local government and employers) such approach seems reasonable.